wvu-ric/cl-algo-pseudosort/README.md

 4. Repeat this step until the first element, A[0] is the smallest

 5. Start back at the end, A[n] and repeat until the entire array is sorted

+**Hint:** If you're having trouble visualizing how this algorithm works, just imagine the elements *bubbling* up from the bottom until they're all in order.